vanhung4499/shop/README.md

 ├── common        # Common files like constants, enums, etc.
 ├── config        # Configuration files like database, logger, etc.
-├── controllers   # Controllers for handling requests ├── middlewares   # Middlewares like authentication, authorization, etc.
+├── controllers   # Controllers for handling requests ├── converters    # Converters for converting data between layers ├── jobs          # Jobs for handling background tasks ├── listeners     # Listeners for consuming messages from RabbitMQ ├── middlewares   # Middlewares like authentication, authorization, etc.
 ├── models        # Mongoose models to interact with MongoDB ├── routes        # Routes for the application